List of Jeopardy! tournaments and events: Other recurring events

 When season 16 began in September 1999, the show inaugurated Kids Week, a week of five special non-tournament games featuring children aged 10 to 12.
 Three new contestants compete each day.
 The winners of each game keep whatever they win, with minimum guarantees of $15,000.
 The second- and third-place contestants receive consolation prizes of $2,000 and $1,000, respectively.
 The first four times the event was held, the player who had the highest winning score during the week was also awarded a bonus of $5,000.
 The last Kids Week episodes aired in 2014.

 Special events

 ABC tournaments

-Five Jeopardy! events have been scheduled outside the show's usual syndication run, all on ABC: Super Jeopardy! aired in 1990, The Greatest of All Time aired in 2020, the National College Championship aired in February 2022, the aforementioned Celebrity Jeopardy! primetime tournament aired from September 2022 to February 2023, September 2023 to January 2024, and January to April 2025, and Jeopardy!
-Masters airing in May 2023, May 2024, and April to June 2025.
+Five Jeopardy! events have been scheduled outside the show's usual syndication run, all on ABC: Super Jeopardy! aired in 1990, The Greatest of All Time aired in 2020, the National College Championship aired in February 2022, the aforementioned Celebrity Jeopardy! primetime tournament aired from September 2022 to February 2023, September 2023 to January 2024, January to April 2025, and March to May 2026 (as All Stars) and Jeopardy!
+Masters airing in May 2023, May 2024, April to June 2025, and August to September 2026.
 The ABC Owned Television Stations group has been the lead broadcaster of the syndicated version for most of its run.